DerekYuntao/myblog/_posts/2020-07-27-CESM-flux-adjustment1.md

 ```
 <span style="color:red;">**Important clue**: *PT_SOURCE* is the final variable for monthly mean climatology restoring tendency term, which will be represented as *WORKN* in *subroutine tracer_update* in *module baroclinic* to form the total temperature tendency!!</span>

+<span style="color:red;">Q: In fortran, array index starts from 1, but here the index=0.
+What is the meaning here??</span>

 ## Appendix
 **What are dz and KMT mean in subroutine set_shf(STF)?**
 ```fortran